 The Capstone approach is a hands-on, 365 day per year responsibility.
-Even though the Utah legislative session is only 45 calendar days, important work, relations and strategy occur throughout the year from March through January.
+Even though the Utah legislative session is only 45 calendar days, important work occurs throughout the year from March through January.
 Research, strategy development and individual face-to-face meetings with legislators and members of affiliated organizations during this time lays the framework for a successful legislative session

 During the fall, if you listen to ESPN 700 University of Utah football games, you will hear Bill Riley vocalizing a “Spat Stat”.
 Dave has been the official statistician for the radio broadcasts of Utah football since 2004.
 A “Spat Stat” can be anything from numbers in a historical perspective to a unique look at what is occurring in the current game.